dportik/dadi_pipeline/Goodness_of_Fit/README.md

      ValueError: Cannot operate with a folded Spectrum and an unfolded one.

-**Caveats:**
+## Caveats:

  The data are simulated using the fs.sample() method in dadi, which is equivalent to a parametric boostrap ONLY if SNPs are unlinked across loci.
 For ddRADseq data where a single SNP is selected per locus, this is generally true, and this workflow is valid.

-**Test Data Set:**
+## Example Data Set:

-In the folder labeled *Example_Data* you will find a SNPs input file that will run with the *Simulate_and_Optimize.py* script.
+In the folder labeled *Example_Data* you will find a SNPs input file that will run with the `Simulate_and_Optimize.py` script.
 You will only need to edit the path to the file in the script, and then the script should run normally.
 The outputs for five simulations (from truncated optimizations) are contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
-Running the *Simulate_and_Optimize.py* script as is will actually produce 100 simulations, rather than five.
+Running the `Simulate_and_Optimize.py` script as is will actually produce 100 simulations, rather than five.
 You may choose to test the script using these data to ensure everything is working properly before examining your own empirical data.

-**Citation Information:**

- If you use or modify these scripts for your work, please cite the following publications.

- For the general optimization routine:
+## Citation Information:

+The optimization strategy and the scripts associated with this pipeline were originally published as part of the following work:

-+ Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
++ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection. ***Molecular Ecology*** 26: 5245-5263. *https://doi.org/10.1111/mec.14266*
+Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*

+If you use the 2D, 3D, or custom demographic modeling pipelines for your work, or modify these scripts for your own purposes, please cite this publication.

-For the goodness of fit testing scripts:
+The goodness of fit testing scripts were written for the following publication:

 + Barratt, C.D., Bwong, B.A., Jehle, R., Liedtke, H.C., Nagel, P., Onstein, R.E., Portik, D.M., Streicher, J.W., and S.P.
 Loader.
 2018.
 Vanishing refuge: testing the forest refuge hypothesis in coastal East Africa using genome-wide sequence data for five co-distributed amphibians. ***Molecular Ecology*** 27: 4289-4308. *https://doi.org/10.1111/mec.14862*

-**Contact:**
+If you conduct goodness of fit tests using these scripts, please also cite this publication.

+## Contact:

 Daniel Portik, PhD